-XIV.
+XV.
 Business Days

 Our business days are Monday through Friday.
 Holidays are not included.

-XVII.
+XVIII.
 Changes and Modifications

 The Bank may modify the Agreement from time to time.
 We may notify you by mail or e-mail.
 The revised Agreement shall be effective at the earliest date allowed by applicable law.